-- Being aware of the school's SEND policy. - Differentiating lessons to ensure all children are included. - Liaising with parents of children with SEND regularly. - Being fully aware of the SEN's of the children they work with and how to support them following their one page profile and EHCP if they have one.
+- Being aware of the school's SEND policy. - Differentiating lessons to ensure all children are included. - Liaising with parents of children with SEND regularly. - Being fully aware of the SEN's of the children they work with and how to support them following their Learning Plan and EHCP if they have one.